 2. Trouble inputting data across the organization

 Communication is key when operating a successful business.
 Spreadsheets limit the ability to communicate to everyone involved in your business.
-Have you ever viewed an Excel file and got the dreaded notification “[blank] is currently working in your file, would you like to view this document as a read only file”?
+Have you ever viewed an Excel file and got the dreaded notification “[blank] is currently working in your file, would you like to view this document as a read-only file”?
 When deadlines are tight and you are lacking patience, your business needs a program that allows everyone to view the management system at once from multiple locations.

 3. You consistently discover errors in your data

 Have you discovered errors in your formulas when calculating depreciation?
-Entering formulas into spreadsheets often comes with a margin of error since the data is being manually enter into the document.
+Entering formulas into spreadsheets often comes with a margin of error since the data is being manually entered into the document.
 Not catching those errors can cost your company money.

 4. You feel like you have multiple job titles

 Does the manual entry process have you stressed out and feeling like you’re doing multiple people’s jobs?
 Being able to digitally enter inventory with a barcode scanner would save you a long headache and a lot of time.

 5. Rushing to prepare for tax time

 Have you ever heard of the expression ‘save time, save money’?
 A dedicated system can help you save time by automating your process instead of manually entering data into a spreadsheet.
 There will be no need to rush at the end of the year to prepare for your audit because the data will be up to speed and compliant.

 Check out our webinar series to learn more about why it is time to ditch your spreadsheets.